QuakeMigrate/QuakeMigrate/docs/installation.rst

 C compilers
 ***********
-In order to install and use QuakeMigrate, you will need a C compiler that will build the migration extension library.
+In order to install and use QuakeMigrate from source, you will need a C compiler that will build the migration extension library.

 If you already have a suitable compiler (e.g. gcc, MSVC) at the OS level, then you can proceed to the Installing section.